 Ripstop Nylon, Polyurethane, Silicone

 Right off the bat, let’s clear a couple of things up.
-Yes, a hip pack is the 2019 term for a fanny pack.
+Yes, a hip pack (or waist pack) is the 2019 term for a fanny pack.
 And, yes, fanny packs—sorry, hip packs—are back.

 That’s not to say you still won’t feel dorky while rocking one, but you can at least rest easy in the fact that you’re trendy and everyone side-eyeing your waist is not.